konpsar/konpsar.github.io/index.md

 author_profile: true
 ---

-My name is Konstantinos Psaroulakis, and I am on a 9-month leave to fulfil my obligatory military service for Greek Army.
+My name is Konstantinos Psaroulakis, and I am on a 9-month leave to fulfil my mandatory military service for Greek Army.
 Up to June 2021, I had a Software Engineer and ML Engineer role @ Signal Processing Laboratory of Foundation of Research and Technology (FORTH).
 My responsibilities were:

- - The research and the of a wildlife audio event detection system, to detect both human or animal activities on real field audio recordings.
+ - The research and the development of a wildlife audio event detection system, to detect both human or animal activities on real field audio recordings.
 (Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn)
 - The development of a command line interface and a graphical user interface of open source tools for chainsaw and cough detection.
 (Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn, tkinter, PyQt5)
 - The maintenance of a server running a Restful web service for cough detection, built with Java/MongoDB.
 (Relevant languages/frameworks/libs: Java, Docker, MongoDB, Tomcat, Unix)